infoatgodreams/GoDreams-Repository/Roll Ups/Physical Health/Physical Health.md

 # Possible reasons for the high incidence of morbidity:

 - **Poor living conditions and utilisation of facilities:** The high prevalence of common morbidities reported in the present study as well as the inadequate treatment seeking practices of orphanage heads reflects the poor living conditions and inadequate knowledge of common diseases and their treatment.
 It also shows the poor utilisation of healthcare facilities, although all had access to a doctor.
+	- According to Rainbow Homes, They do not have access to comprehensive health services immunization routine child health surveillance and health promotion.
 - **Lack of Awareness** : Many diseases were found to be present due to lack of awareness about disease causation.
 Further, none of the children knew about the complications of most diseases under study, even when they were suffering from it.
   - Knowledge of signs and symptoms of common childhood morbidities was low among resident children, especially for fevers, skin infections/ infestations and ear conditions.
   - None of the children knew the common conditions presenting with fever (including malaria, dengue, typhoid and others).